Slept66/JavaScript-Beginners/README.md

 Copyright (c) 2024 SCR.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this Repostories and associated documentation files (the "repostory"), to deal in the repostories without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the files or document, and to permit persons to whom the respostory is furnished to.
 -------------------------------------------------------------------------------------------------------
 *LOL IGNORE THAT, IT IS NOT THAT SERIOUS, JUST DON'T COPY MY WORK "LITTERLY" 😉